 With O’Neal out of the picture, Prince was free to forge ahead with his vision for the new group; but he had also left behind another disgruntled associate, who would join his former tourmate Rick James in casting aspersions on his loyalty and authenticity.
 “In the time I was building my career it was crucial to me to remain true to my roots and develop my R&B sound,” O’Neal wrote.
 “I never wanted to achieve success by watering down what I was doing just so I could be played on white radio stations… That wasn’t the choice Prince made.
 He was from the same black community as me, but it didn’t run as deep… Prince was black when it was convenient for him to be black” (O’Neal 2017).
 Like James, O’Neal wasn’t exactly an impartial source of this criticism; but as Prince’s star continued to rise in the early 1980s, while many of his former colleagues remained stuck in the Northside club scene, similar resentments would fester.

-As for “Rough,” the song did have an afterlife–though, unfortunately, only in private.
+As for “Rough,” the song did have an afterlife, albeit only in private.
 Susan Rogers, at that time Prince’s recording engineer, recalled taking it out of the Vault in 1984 for consideration by either the Family or Mazarati.
 “I remember it was just kind of one of those macho funk things,” she told Alan Freed of Uptown magazine.
 “It wasn’t one of his better ideas” (Tudahl 2017 361).
-Later, in January of 1986, Prince recorded a new vocal track by Jill Jones for potential inclusion on her self-titled album, with saxophone overdubs by Eric Leeds (and if either of them want to leak this version, tell them to hit me up).
-Somewhere in there, he also offered the song to Joyce Kennedy, lead singer for the Chicago “black rock” group Mother’s Finest; she, too, demurred.
-“Rough,” it seems, has a suitably rough reputation, but it really isn’t bad–it’s just that so much of Prince’s other work from this period, whether released under his own name or farmed out to others, was so much better.
+Later, in January 1986, Prince recorded a new vocal track by Jill Jones for potential inclusion on her self-titled album, with saxophone overdubs by Eric Leeds (and if either of them want to leak this version, tell them to hit me up).
+Somewhere in there, he also offered the song to Joyce Kennedy, lead singer for the Chicago “Black Rock” group Mother’s Finest; she, too, demurred.
+“Rough,” it seems, has a suitably rough reputation, but it isn’t bad–it’s just that so much of Prince’s other work from this period, whether released under his own name or farmed out to others, was better.